 Rater bias is, by definition, an inaccurate distortion of a measurement.
-Everyone has biases, and we bring our biases to the table when appraising ourselves or others.
+Everyone has biases, and we bring our biases to the table when appraising employee performance.
 Our biases can inflate or deflate an employee’s ratings, but we want to be fair.

 How can an organization flatten Rater Bias?
 Here are three easy steps.